At a Glance

 Parking:

 Gravel parking areas, and some paved lots, are available throughout Fair Hill NRMA.
-See trail maps at links at left for locations, as well as Directions below.
+See our parking areas map as well as Directions below.

 Directions:

-Additional parking lots throughout Fair Hill NRMA allow access to other areas; see the trail map at the link at left or use the following directions..
+Additional parking lots throughout Fair Hill NRMA allow access to other areas; see our parking areas map and use the following directions.
 The street addresses are included for GPS navigation, and all are located in Elkton, Maryland.

-• Parking Lot #1 (4646 Telegraph Road): From the traffic circle at the intersection of MD Route 273 and MD Route 316/Appleton Road, head west on MD Route 273 for 2.5 miles.
+- Parking Lot #1 (4646 Telegraph Road): Follow the directions above starting at I-95.
+When you reach the traffic circle at the intersection of MD Route 273 and MD Route 316/Appleton Road, head west on MD Route 273 for 2.5 miles.
 The entrance for Parking Lot #1 will be on your right (north side of the road) directly across from the fairgrounds and Entrance Road #2.
 From here, a rich set of foot-trails lies to the northeast, and another set to the southeast.

-• Parking Lot #4 (491 Gallaher Road): Also known as the Gallaher Road Parking Lot.
-From the traffic circle at the intersection of MD Route 273 and MD Route 316/Appleton Road, drive west on Route 273 for 1.5 miles to the intersection with Gallaher Road.
+- Parking Lot #4 (491 Gallaher Road): Also known as the Gallaher Road Parking Lot or the Big Elk Chapel Area.
+Follow the directions above from I-95.
+When you reach the traffic circle at the intersection of MD Route 273 and MD Route 316/Appleton Road, drive west on Route 273 for 1.5 miles to the intersection with Gallaher Road.
 Turn left to go south on Gallaher Road and proceed to the Gallaher Road/Big Elk Chapel intersection in 0.7 miles.
 The parking lot will be located on your right at the southwest corner of the intersection.
 Trails from here fan out in all directions, with one productive set starting across Gallaher Road to the east (by the Big Elk Chapel).
-There is also a trail that goes southwest from the parking area into the Gramies Run watershed.
+There is also a trail that goes southwest from the parking area into the Gramies Run watershed; be aware that the loop trail takes you to some stream crossings with no bridges.
 Another set of trails can be reached by walking west on Big Elk Chapel Road for about 600 feet and then walking through a gate on the north side of the road.

-• Parking Lot #5 (2000 Appleton Road): Also known as the South Appleton Parking Lot.
-From the traffic circle at the intersection of MD Route 273 and MD Route 316/Appleton Road, drive south on Appleton Road for approximately 0.7 miles and turn right into the parking lot on the west side of the road.
+- Parking Lot #5 (2000 Appleton Road): Also known as the South Appleton Parking Lot.
+Follow the directions above from I-95, but you will not be going as far as the traffic circle at the intersection of MD Route 273 and MD Route 316/Appleton Road.
+Instead, from the intersection of Belle Hill Road and Appleton Road, drive 3.9 miles north on Appleton Road and turn into the parking area on the left (west) side of the road, at the edge of a field.
 After parking, follow the lane through a hedgerow and gate in a tall fence to reach the trails.
 The trails here wind through the stream valley on the east side of Big Elk Creek.

 Nearby Sites: